A long-lived project that still receives updates

 And then create a select field like this:

 To format the results, add a method to your User class.
-It can return html.
+Should return HTML with a span tag

 def to_select2